Kasper Hornbæk

-Kasper Hornbæk is a Professor of Computer Science at the University of Copenhagen.
+Kasper Hornbæk is a professor of computer science at the University of Copenhagen.
 He was inducted into the CHI Academy in 2020.

-Kasper Hornbæk received both his M.Sc. as well as his Ph.D. in Computer Science from the University of Copenhagen.
+Kasper Hornbæk received both his M.Sc. as well as his Ph.D. in computer science from the University of Copenhagen.
 He is best known for his work on usability in human-computer interaction.

 He is section head of the Human Centered Computing group at the UCPH Department of Computer Science.

-In 2020 he was induced into the CHI Academy.
+In 2020 he was inducted into the CHI Academy.